Read on for the first chapter of my new book Hearts On Fire…

 “Roger that.
 Over.”

 I read an article once about people with the gift to see color in their emotions.
-I remember thinking at the time that it was a neat fucking trick.
+I remember thinking at the time that it was a neat trick.
 They experience something like grief and their whole world turns a shade of blue.
-If I had that ability, if I could rewind a lifetime, there would only be one color in my palate.
+If I had that ability, if I could span a lifetime, there would only be one color in my palate.

 The same color that used to pour from my dead mother’s mouth after my father’s fists went to town on her.

 I glance at my driver.
 His grip on the steering wheel is tight.
 His face is set.
 Lips pale.
 For those who can actually still feel a goddamn thing out here there are two constants – fear and pain.
 I’ve seen grown men weep.
 I’ve seen others torn apart and die with dignity.
 And that color?
 Crimson.
 I don’t even have to imagine it.
-So rich, so vivid, so goddamn omnipresent… Staining the battleground beneath their broken bodies, haunting their eyes, polluting their last breath.
+So rich and vivid, so omnipresent… Staining the battleground beneath their broken bodies, haunting their eyes, polluting their last breath.

 I reach out and angle the rear-view mirror to see how the High School jock is holding up.
-Cool as fucking ice.
+Cool as ice.
 Grayson looks likes he’s on his way to a date with the Prom Queen.
 Shoulders relaxed, finger resting lightly on the trigger.
 He shakes a fly off his left hand and the sunlight catches on the gold of a wedding band.
 How old is this guy, twenty?
 Twenty-two?
 And hitched already?
 Tsk tsk, pretty boy.
 To me, that’s the worst kind of weakness.

 He glances up and his eyes lock onto mine.
 He catches the sardonic tilt of my lips and now it’s his turn to lift his eyebrows.

 I open my mouth to rip him a new asshole when a searing white light outside catches my eye.
-That wasn’t lightening.
+That wasn’t lightning.
 I grab the wheel to steer us out of the rocket’s path but it’s too late.
 Screaming hell fire rains down upon us as the M-ATV pitches sideways with a violent jerk.
 A blinding pain pierces through my left leg and I have one final thought before everything goes black.

 Turns out I can still feel something after all.